 - Heat the oil in a large pot.
 Add the chicken to the pot and cook until lightly browned.
 The chicken does not need to be completely cooked through - it will finish cooking as it simmers in the stew.

-- In a separate pan, sauté the onions until golden brown, then add the carrots and bell peppers and cook until slightly softened before adding the stir-fry mixture to the large pot.
+- In a separate pan, sauté the onions and garlic until golden brown.
+Add the onion and garlic to the pot.

-- When water has come to a boil, reduce the heat, cover the pot and allow it to cook for 45 - 50 minutes while stirring occasionally.
+- Reduce cover the pot and allow it to cook for 45 - 50 minutes while stirring occasionally to ensure the peanut butter does not stick to the bottom of the pot.

 - Serve hot over rice.*